-Ms. Michelle Lange October 21, 2022 Page 3
+Ms. Michelle Lange October 20, 2023 Page 3

-The September 30, 2021 funding valuations and the September 30, 2022 financial reporting valuations were based upon assumptions that were recommended in connection with a study of System experience covering the period from October 1, 2012 through September 30, 2017.
+The September 30, 2022 funding valuations were based upon assumptions that were recommended in connection with a study of System experience covering the period from October 1, 2012 through September 30, 2017.
 The pension investment return assumptions for the Non-Hybrid and Pension Plus Plan groups and the retiree health investment return assumption were updated beginning with the September 30, 2018 funding valuations in accordance with the Dedicated Gains Policy adopted by the Board of Trustees.
 The pension investment return assumptions for the Non-Hybrid and the Pension Plus Plan groups and the retiree health investment return assumption were further updated beginning with the September 30, 2021 funding valuations in accordance with the Dedicated Gains Policy.
+The September 30, 2023 financial reporting valuations are based upon assumptions that were recommended in connection with a study of System experience covering the period from October 1, 2017 through September 30, 2022.
 Future actuarial measurements may differ significantly from those presented in the annual valuations due to such factors as experience differing from that anticipated by actuarial assumptions, or changes in plan provisions, actuarial assumptions/methods or applicable law.
 Due to the limited scope of the assignment, we did not perform an analysis of the potential range of future measurements.